 The registrar's office will screen the submitted hard copies of your documents and verify the authenticity of the degree.
-If needed, your previous educational institution(s) will be contacted.
 This process may take up to 4 weeks.

 The registrar's office has to receive your hard copies before the deadline mentioned under "Application deadlines".